-The red text on the Citation Tracker report highlights any data discovered on existing listings that is inconsistent with data provided to us when the report was created.
+The red text on the Citation Tracker report highlights any data discovered on existing listings that are inconsistent with data provided to us when the report was created.
 We do this to make it easier for you to spot the data that needs to be updated.

-In the table on the 'Top Citations' tab in your Citation Tracker report, we compare the NAP (Name, Address, Phone number) found on your listing with the data you provided to us when you created the report.
+In the table on the 'Key Citations' tab in your Citation Tracker report, we compare the NAP (Name, Address, Phone number) found on your listing with the data you provided to us when you created the report.

 We compare these elements of business NAP: